 4.08 Administrative Leave

-Applicability: All regular status Academic Professionals, Administrators, Classified Staff, Faculty, Service Professionals
+Applicability: Academic Professionals, Administrators, Classified Staff, Faculty, and Service Professionals

 An employee may be granted an administrative leave with pay, upon prior request, due to civic duty, bereavement and enforced court attendance.
 Administrative leave may also be used in situations where the university deems it appropriate to remove the employee from the workplace for reasons such as to investigate alleged misconduct or in other situations approved by the president of the university.